ggtimtom/Buderus-Logamatic-4112/README.md

-# Buderus-Logamatic-4112
+# Buderus-Logamatic-4112 to MQTT
-ESPhome connection to Buderus Logamatic 4112
+Connection to Buderus Logamatic 4112 over MQTT to Homeassistant

+An ESP8255 collect the data from the Diagnosis Port of the Logamatic 4112 and send the data to MQTT.

 Sub-D 15pol.
 Pin 14 = GND
 Pin 5  = RxD

+ESP8255
+Bridge from Reset to D0
+D7 ESP = Pin 5 SubD